-Past Edward C. Roy, Jr. Award Winners
+2021 Edward C. Roy Jr. Award Winner Darcie Fregoe

 To be eligible, an applicant must be a full-time U.S. or U.K. classroom teacher who currently provides instruction in Earth science at the K-8 level with all the responsibilities of such a position.
-Each applicant must submit one comprehensive packet containing all required materials, joined by a large paper clip (no spiral binding, no staples, etc.).
-The package consists of:

-- Current curriculum vitae or resume with complete contact information, professional development experience and awards.
+Current curriculum vitae or resume with complete contact information, professional development experience, and awards.

-- Letter of recommendation from the teacher’s principal on school letterhead.
+Letter of recommendation from the teacher’s principal on school letterhead.

 Applicants will be judged on their dedication to and enthusiasm for teaching Earth science, as well as their expertise in crafting and delivering Earth science instruction for their students.
 Applicants will also be judged on their demonstrated commitment to improving their own Earth science understanding as lifelong learners.